NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Experiments

-\paragraph{Implementation details} To generate the proposals, we use Grounded-SAM 2~\cite{ren2024groundedsamassemblingopenworld}, with an input text prompt ``objects'', comprised of the Grounding-DINO model with checkpoint ``Swin-B''~\cite{liu2024groundingdinomarryingdino} and SAM 2 with checkpoint ``sam2.1-L''~\cite{ravi2024sam2segmentimages}.
+\paragraph{Implementation details} To generate the proposals, we use GSAM 2, with an input text prompt ``objects'', comprised of the Grounding-DINO model with checkpoint ``Swin-B'' and SAM 2 with checkpoint ``sam2.1-L''.
 The corresponding regions of interest (ROIs) are resized to $ 224 \times 224 $, while using padding to keep the original size ratios.
-Mimicking the approaches in \cite{nguyen2023cnosstrongbaselinecadbased, Lin_2024_CVPR, lu2025adaptingpretrainedvisionmodels}, we use the default ``ViT-L'' model/checkpoint of DINOv2~\cite{oquab2024dinov2learningrobustvisual} for extracting the visual descriptors as $ 1024 $-dimensional feature vectors ($ N_{\mathit{cls}}^{dim} = N_{\mathit{patch}}^{dim} = 1024 $), where each \textit{patch token} on the $ 16 \times 16 $ grid represents $ 14 \times 14 $ pixels.\\ We use the ``PBR-BlenderProc4BOP'' pipeline with the same $ 42 $ predefined viewpoints, as described in CNOS~\cite[Sections 3.1 and 4.1]{nguyen2023cnosstrongbaselinecadbased}, to select the templates representing every dataset object.
-See also the ablation studies~\ref{par:exp:abl:temp}, for a quick comparison between different types of template renderers.\\ The main code is implemented in Python 3.8 using Numpy~\cite{harris2020array} and PyTorch\cite{paszke2019pytorchimperativestylehighperformance} (Version 2.2.1 cuda).
+We use the default ``ViT-L'' model/checkpoint of DINOv2~\citep{oquab2024dinov2learningrobustvisual}, for better comparability with previous works~\cite{nguyen2023cnosstrongbaselinecadbased, Lin_2024_CVPR, lu2025adaptingpretrainedvisionmodels}, to extract the visual descriptors as $ 1024 $-dimensional feature vectors ($ N_{\mathit{cls}}^{dim} = N_{\mathit{patch}}^{dim} = 1024 $), where each \textit{patch} token on the $ 16 \times 16 $ grid represents $ 14 \times 14 $ pixels.\\ We use the ``PBR-BlenderProc4BOP'' pipeline with the same $ 42 $ predefined viewpoints, as described in CNOS~\citep[Sections 3.1 and 4.1]{nguyen2023cnosstrongbaselinecadbased}, to select the templates representing every dataset object.
+See also~\cref{par:exp:abl:temp}, for a quick comparison between different types of template renderers.\\ The main code is implemented in Python 3.8 using Numpy~\citep{harris2020array} and PyTorch\cite{paszke2019pytorchimperativestylehighperformance} (Version 2.2.1 CUDA 11.8).
 To ensure reproducibility, the seed values of all the (pseudo-) random number generators are set to $ 2025 $.
 The tests were performed on a single Nvidia RTX 4070 12GB graphics card and the average measured time per run, with one run using the same configuration on all the seven datasets, was approximately $ 90 $ minutes or $ 0.990 $ seconds per image.